craft-ai/craft-ai-client-python/README.md

 ### Generator

-The craft ai API lets you generate decision trees built on data from one or several agents by creating a generator.
+The craft ai API lets you generate models built on data from one or several agents by creating a generator.
 It is useful to:
   - test several hyper-parameters and features sets without reloading all the data for each try
-  - gather data from different agents to make new models on top of them, enhancing the possible data combinations and allowing you to inspect the global behavior across your agents
+  - gather data from different agents to make new models based on several data sources, enhancing the possible data combinations and allowing you to inspect the global behavior across your agents

-We define the data stream(s) used by a generator by specifying a list of agents as a filter in its configuration.
+The data stream(s) used by a generator are defined by specifying a list of agents as a filter in its configuration.
 Other than the filter, the configuration of a generator is similar to an agent's configuration.
-It has to verify some additional properties:
+But it has to verify some additional properties:

 - Every feature defined in the context configuration of the generator must be present in **all** the agent that match the filter, with the same context types.
-- The parameters `operations_as_events` must be set to true.
+- The parameter `operations_as_events` must be set to `true`.
-- It follows that the parameters `tree_max_operations` and `learning_period` must be set with valid integers.
+- It follows that the parameters `max_training_samples`, and `learning_period` in the case of decision trees, must be set.
 - The agent names provided in the list must be valid agent identifiers.

 #### Create